 “You’re my idol back in the day.
 You’re so smart and beautiful.
 What just happened?
 You look like a typhoon just hit you!”

 I decided I don’t have to wallow in my post-partum body and start to resurrect my amazing old self.
-After all, I don’t have the time in the world to let other people I meet know that I just gave birth and feeling apologetic for being such an eyesore with my miserable appearance.
+After all, I didn’t have the time in the world to let other people I meet know that I just gave birth and feeling apologetic for being such an eyesore with my miserable appearance.

 Treating my Crowning Glory